Satyak22/VisionScaling/README.md

 ### Cluster Setup Instructions

-There are 4 nodes in the cluster where one node acts as a Producer and the rest 3 acts as a Consumer.
+There are 3 nodes in the cluster where 1 node acts as a Producer and the rest 2 acts as a Consumer.

 The following things are need to be installed on each of the nodes in the cluster.